 can equivalently be written as

 where $\Omega$ is an arbitrary positive definite (and in practice diagonal) weighting matrix.
-Here, the first step is true because a vector $\nu$ can fulfil $\boldsymbol{AB}\nu=\pi$ only if its elements sum to $1$, thus we can relax the constraint on $\nu$.
-The last expression states that the residuals from projecting $\pi$ onto the cone $\mathcal{C}$ of rationalizable probabilities must equal $0$ and suggests the scaled norm of the corresponding sample residuals as natural test statistic.
+That is, the residuals from projecting $\pi$ onto the cone $\mathcal{C}$ of rationalizable probabilities must equal $0$.
+This suggests the scaled norm of the corresponding sample residuals as test statistic.
 Noting the similarity to specification tests in multiple equation models \citep{Sargan58,Hansen82}, call this statistic